 Baby Jay is the KUMC mascot.
 Baby Jay's antics can entertain a crowd and infuse school spirit into any occasion.
 KUMC departments and student groups can arrange for Baby Jay to appear at campus-related events.Let Baby Jay liven up your next event!

-Care4Kids is an organization that pairs medical students with the children of KU Pediatrics and allows students to visit their assigned "buddies" during their stays in the hospital.
-We also host events with KU Pediatrics and fund-raise for the families.
+Care4Kids is an organization that pairs KUMC students with the children of KU Pediatrics and allows them to visit their assigned "buddies" while they are in the hospital.
+We also host events on the pediatric unit and fund-raise for the families.